realworldocaml/book/book/compiler-frontend/README.md

 <a data-type="indexterm" data-startref="typesyntree">&nbsp;</a><a data-type="indexterm" data-startref="CPtypsyn">&nbsp;</a>

-You'll rarely need to look at this raw output from the compiler unless you're building IDE tools such as `ocp-index`, or are hacking on extensions to the core compiler itself.
+You'll rarely need to look at this raw output from the compiler unless you're building IDE tools, or are hacking on extensions to the core compiler itself.
 However, it's useful to know that this intermediate form exists before we delve further into the code generation process next, in [The Compiler Backend Byte Code And Native Code](compiler-backend.html#the-compiler-backend-byte-code-and-native-code){data-type=xref}.